How to Prepare for the Police Interview

 - Dress to impress.
 Wear a dark suit with a subtle tie (blue, black, or gray)

 - Avoid using any strong colognes or perfumes

-- Be enthusiastic, make eye contact, and smile when greeted or spoken to
+- Be enthusiastic, make eye contact, give a firm handshake, and smile when greeted or spoken to

 - Be truthful.
 They are trained professionals and will find out if you are being deceptive